Add to favorites

 "Auberge des Peintres" in Saint-Céneri-le-Gerei offers traditional cuisine with a menu that changes according to seasonal products.
 "La Tête au Loup" in Pin-au-Haras specialises in chicken liver terrine and calvados crème brûlée.
 Among the sites to visit, we recommend: the Notre-Dame de Sées cathedral near Alençon (Gothic style and classified as a Historic Monument) and Bellême, a medieval city.
 North of the city, the forest of Bellême is one of the most beautiful in France, it is known for its century-old oaks.
 In autumn, there are over 1100 species of mushroom!
 La Perrière is a charming millennial village, with picturesque streets and colourful houses.
 Finally, the Haras de la Chéchinière offers a wide range of activities for horse riding enthusiasts, and the Companions of the Wind offer hot air balloon flights.

 The chateau consists of fifteen double rooms with en suite bathrooms, a small dining room for up to twelve people, a large dining room with a capacity of fifty guests, a fully equipped modern kitchen and a laundry room.
 A number of other spaces complete the ensemble: a games room, a library, small and large living rooms with a Pleyel grand piano, and a smoking room.
 Minimum rental of two nights from March to November, excluding school holidays and three nights in high season.
-The rate indicated if for ten people.
-Additional person, please consult us.
+The rates indicated are for fifteen people.
+Additional person please contact us, and the weekend rate is for three nights.